 That night Scott and I were sitting in the window, saying how great everything was.
 I told him Susan (How come every girlfriend is named Susan?) was nice, when a dark cloud came over his face.

 “Shoot,” he said.
 “I haven’t even thought about North Carolina.”

 “What about North Carolina?”

-“I always go there with my family when school lets out.”
+“My family always goes there with when school lets out.”